ReinFog: A Deep Reinforcement Learning Empowered Framework for Resource Management in Edge and Cloud Computing Environments: ReinFog Design and Implementation

 \item \textbf{Network Architecture Hub:} This module manages and maintains base neural networks for various DRL techniques.
 It supports a wide range of architectures including: \begin{itemize} \item Deep Neural Networks (DNNs) \item Recurrent Neural Networks (RNNs) \item Long Short-Term Memory Networks (LSTMs) \item Transformers \end{itemize} These diverse architectures enable the hub to accommodate different types of tasks.
 The module exposes APIs for querying and updating network architectures, facilitating seamless integration and dynamic adaptability.
 Designed with extensibility in mind, it allows for easy incorporation of new neural network architectures and policy optimization methods in the future.

 \item \textbf{DRL Technique Repository:} This module efficiently manages and maintains various DRL techniques.
 It is divided into Centralized Techniques and Distributed Techniques sub-modules, accommodating different user requirements and computational architectures.
 The repository provides two integration mechanisms.
-The native integration mechanism enables direct implementation of DRL techniques within the framework, providing optimal performance and customization capabilities for researchers to implement their own DRL techniques with full control.
-The library-based integration mechanism facilitates the seamless incorporation of external DRL libraries through standardized interfaces, allowing users to leverage existing implementations while reducing development time.
-This dual-mechanism approach provides flexibility in how DRL techniques are integrated and maintained within the framework, accommodating both custom implementations and existing libraries while ensuring consistent performance and maintainability.
+The native integration mechanism enables direct implementation of DRL techniques within the framework, offering optimal performance and full customization flexibility.
+ReinFog already includes native implementations of several representative DRL techniques, such as DQN, PPO, A3C, and IMPALA.
+In parallel, the library-based integration mechanism enables seamless incorporation of external DRL libraries through standardized interfaces.
+ReinFog has already integrated techniques including SAC and R2D2 via the Ray library.
+This dual-mechanism design allows developers to either build custom DRL techniques within the framework or directly leverage existing implementations, ensuring flexibility, maintainability, and performance consistency across heterogeneous computing environments.

 \item \textbf{DRL Policy Constructor:} This module is central to building and optimizing DRL policies.
 It orchestrates interactions with multiple modules through well-defined APIs to create and refine effective DRL strategies.
 The Constructor leverages the Network Architecture Hub's API for base network construction and accesses the DRL Technique Repository via API for policy development.
 It interacts with the Exploration Engine through its API to balance exploration and exploitation during the learning process.
 For policy persistence, the Constructor integrates with the Policy Manager, enabling saving and loading of policies.
 To enhance learning efficiency, it collaborates with the Replay Buffer for experience sampling.
 The DRL Policy Constructor also coordinates parallel learning processes via the Worker Session Manager and ensures policy synchronization through the Synchronizer.